Kruunuvuorensilta, the new icon of Helsinki

 Ice on the cables?

-– On the other hand, the climate in Northern Europe is different from that in North America, and no ice has accumulated here on bridge cables to the same extent as there.
+-On the other hand, the climate in Northern Europe is different from that in North America, and ice has not accumulated on bridge cables here to the same extent as there.
+In any case, the bridge design also takes this potential problem into account.
+The bridge’s control and monitoring system is designed to detect ice that may form on the cables.
+In addition, a warning system will be implemented specifically to monitor ice formation.

 – We also have a plan for how the ice formed on the cables could be removed mechanically, if necessary, Niemelä says.